-How is it abused?
+How is it used?

 The tablet can be swallowed whole, crushed and snorted, or dissolved in liquid.
-Adolescents may abuse Rohypnol® to produce a euphoric effect often described as a "high."
+Adolescents may use Rohypnol® to produce a euphoric effect often described as a "high."
 While high, they experience reduced inhibitions and impaired judgment.